-Alan Mathios is the Rebecca Q. and James C. Morgan Dean of Cornell University’s College of Human Ecology and a Commissioner for the Middle States Commisison on Higher Education.
-Prior to being dean he served as Senior Associate Dean for Academic Affairs and Undergraduate Education for the College of Human Ecology.
-He is a member of the Department of Policy Analysis and Management and has served as Associate Chair and Director of Undergraduate Studies for the Department.
+Alan Mathios is a Professor in the Department of Economics and the Jeb E. Brooks School of Public Policy at Cornell University.
+He served as Dean of Cornell University’s College of Human Ecology from 2007-2018.
+He recently served seven years (2014-2020) as a Commissioner for the Middle States Commission on Higher Education.
+Prior to being dean he served as the Senior Associate Dean for Academic Affairs and Undergraduate Education for the College of Human Ecology.
+He was a member of the Department of Policy Analysis and Management (PAM) which recently became part of the Jeb E. Brooks School of Public Policy.
+He served as Associate Chair and Director of Undergraduate Studies for PAM.
 He is co-editor of the Journal of Consumer Policy and on the Editorial Boards of the Journal of Consumer Affairs and the Journal of Public Policy and Marketing.
 He came to Cornell following six years of employment at the Federal Trade Commission (FTC), where he served as a staff economist in the Division of Economic Policy Analysis and was recognized with the Outstanding Scholarship Award, the Excellence in Economics Award, and the Award for Superior Service to the FTC.
 He has been the recipient of a number of teaching and advising awards including the SUNY Chancellor’s Award for Excellence in Teaching and the Cornell University Kendal S. Carpenter Advising Award.